broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-guidelines.md

 :::

 ### Contributor agreement
-All user contributions will fall under a [BSD-3 license](https://github.com/broadinstitute/warp/blob/master/LICENSE), will not be copyright, and will be open source.
+All user contributions will fall under a [BSD 3-Clause license](https://github.com/broadinstitute/warp/blob/master/LICENSE), will not be copyright, and will be open source.

 ## Contribution Guidelines